inspire-eu-validation/metadata/isdss/topological-consistency-descriptive-results.md

         * Check that [Date](#date) element exists.

-        * Check that [Date Type Code](#dateTypeCode) element exist and it has an attribute codeList with value "http://standards.iso.org/iso/19139/resources/gmxCodelists.xml#CI_DateTypeCode" and an attribute codeListValue with value "publication".
+        * Check that [Date Type Code](#dateTypeCode) element exist and it has an attribute codeListValue with value "publication".

         * Check that [Pass](#pass) element exists and its value is false.